Psyyke/A.C.A.S/docs/usage.md

 ## Advanced Elo Settings

-Unfortunately, many of these settings don't seem to do anything, and they most likely don't.
-Engines running on the browser have strict limitations and they aren't as configurable as locally running engines.
-For each setting to work, the engine has to have implemented support them.
-Small engines like Lozza 5 probably don't support anything other than depth, maybe skill level.
+With our testing we didn't seem to get "maximum error" and "probability" settings to work.
+They don't seem to be supported by many chess engines.
+If you're a chess engine UCI command guru and know how to enable those settings, PRs are welcome.

-With our testing we didn't seem to get "threads" nor "hash" to work and "maximum error" along with "probability" settings also had no impact or weren't supported at all.
-If you're modifying the hashtable size, make sure to refresh the page or start a new engine to see results, but it's probably not worth it to mess with them.
+16, 32, 64, 128, 256, 512MB are all great choices for the hash memory.
+Might or might not actually affect performance.
+Engines running on the browser have limited resources and might already be using everything they have, so increasing the hash memory might not do anything.
+Same with increasing the threads.

 ---